aptude-python-mx/teheran_news/readme.txt

 finder
-This is like a search engine, you give it a keyword list and some parameters and gives you the elements of all those news that contain the keyword list, it is still NOT finished.
+This is like a search engine, you give it a keyword list and some parameters and gives you the elements of all those news that contain the keyword list.
 ------------------------------------------------------------------------------------------------------------------
 The file test_appunitest execute unitary test for each functionality